<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2849132&amp;fmt=gif">

 What compliance frameworks require microsegmentation?

-Several major frameworks explicitly require or strongly recommend microsegmentation:
+Several major frameworks explicitly require or strongly recommend microsegmentation: See our guide to microsegmentation compliance requirements across six frameworks.

 • NIST SP 800-207 (Zero Trust Architecture): Defines microsegmentation as a core implementation approach